mariadb-upgrade(1) — Linux manual page

 If you install MariaDB from RPM packages on Linux, you must

-install the server and client RPMs. mysql_upgrade is included in
+install the server and client RPMs. mariadb-upgrade is included

-specified on the command line or in the [mysql_upgrade] and
+specified on the command line or in the [mariadb-upgrade] and

 options for processing option files.